 d) if the application is not accepted, to send a notice of rejection as specified in 6.3.3 (the appeals process is specified in 6.3.6);

 e) to maintain a publicly available register of allocated TLC (see 6.3.4).

+f) to provide the necessary resources to operate resolution server based on H.IRP and future protocols that are derived from it and new protocols that may emerge.

 The permitted fee structure shall be cost-recovery basis.